Guest007/Rosenfox/About-config_Short_manual_en-US.md

     services.sync.prefs.sync.browser.formfill.enable=false

-- NETWORK: PIPELINING, DNS, PREFETCH, PING, PORTS, SSl
+- NETWORK: PIPELINING, DNS, PREFETCH, PING, SSl

 Enable or disable pipelining.
 In HTTP multiple requests can be sent before any responses are received.
 This is known as pipelining.
 Pipelining reduces network load and can reduce page loading times over high-latency connections, but not all servers support it.